williamlamjy/mTracker/docs/UserGuide.md

 **A**: You can open the `mTracker.txt` file located in the same directory as the jar file to edit/add instruments manually.
 However, please make sure that each line contains details of only one instrument.

+**Q**: Can I add multiple instruments in one command?

+**A**: No, most commands are designed to handle one instrument at a time.
+As with most commands, the add feature only allows adding of 1 instrument at a time.

 ## 4.0 Command Summary